Krish529-beep/HireSense/README.md

 # HireSense

 HireSense is an AI-powered interview preparation platform that helps users turn a job description and profile details into a practical, role-specific preparation plan.
-It combines resume parsing, structured interview report generation, skill-gap analysis, behavioral and technical question sets, and a tailored resume PDF flow in one full-stack application.
+It combines resume parsing, structured interview report generation, skill-gap analysis, behavioral and technical question sets, a report-aware chat assistant, and a tailored resume PDF flow in one full-stack application.

 The goal is simple: help candidates prepare faster, with clearer direction and better alignment to the role they want.